shaiabit/NowPina/README.md

 Plenty of beginner's tutorials can be found here: http://github.com/evennia/evennia/wiki/Tutorials.

-Install Evennia as normal, up to the point where the evennia command is working in your virtualenv.

-    git clone https://github.com/Pinacolada64/NOW.git (creates a new cloned NOW folder) cd NOW

-We already include a `settings.py` file, but you can do
+After the full install of Evennia, outside the evennia folder, while operating the pyenv as directed by Evennia's install and operation proceedure, before installing this game code,

-    evennia --init settings
+    evennia --init NOW

-To start a new one in `NOW/server/conf/`
-(Please don't forget to change SECRET_KEY, as it allows for more safety)

  If you have no existing database for your game, `cd NOW` then initialize a new database using:

     evennia migrate

-To start the server run
+To start the server, `cd` to this directory and run

-    evennia start
+    evennia -i start

 You will see console output, but can disconnect with Control-D or exit.
 Evennia stays running in daemon mode and displays output to the console.